 Image via: Unsplash

 2. Easier Scalability

-IDC has indicated that by the end of the year, they believe cloud-based technology will reach around 60 percent of all IT infrastructure.
+IDC has indicated that by the end of 2018, they believe cloud-based technology will reach around 60 percent of all IT infrastructure.
 This makes sense when you think about the increase to expansion efficiency in terms of scalability.

 Scalability is the ability to change the number of resources you have access to.
 For many growing enterprises, scalability is an integral part of providing a growing user base with the performance they need, regardless of how they are using it.

 Deployability lends itself to increased scalability as, when containers are deployed, they can instantly be added to existing application instances depending on requirements.
 Scalability does this in two ways.
 These are known as vertical and horizontal scaling.